nealcrook/nascom/nascom4/cpm/README.md

 of the BIOS.

-Next: clean up the scripts, build full set of disks, store a lump here that is CP/M and lump in polydos that is polydos, with tools to combine and split them?
+Next: clean up the scripts, build full set of disks, store a lump of SDimage here that is CP/M and lump of SDimage in polydos that is polydos, with tools to combine and split them?
 Add "standard" boot disk, Add the VFC ROM to the boot menu

 Problem: how to bootstrap load the new system on N4 hardware?
 Currently, the VFC ROM image is baked into the FPGA and cannot be changed.
 I could create a